 And the story has played out pretty much like that for 21 years.
 You made sure, from the very beginning, that we knew you were going to be your own person.
 You’ve reminded us of that in much sweeter ways after the first four months.
 In fact, after you delivered your message, you’ve been quite delightful.
 The few times that we’ve butted heads, it’s because I kept expecting you to walk a path that I had laid out in my head.
 But you’ve always had your own path in mind and you’ve walked it.
 And now, you are 21 years old and I’m amazed at the person you have become without me hovering over you to make sure you ended up doing things our way.
 My way.
 You know I like to help people, fix things, control moments, and gently lead toward the decision I think is best.
 You must have been aware of this on November 24, 1991, when you came into this world to deliver the clear message: I am here to be Erin.
 And I’m going to go ahead and be Erin because I don’t know how, nor do I care to be anyone else.

 As it turns out, I love who you have become.
-God knew best.
-He gave you tenacity, stubbornness, and a mile-wide streak of individuality.
+You have tenacity, stubbornness, and a mile-wide streak of individuality.
 Sometimes I wanted you to blend in so you wouldn’t get hurt, but you weren’t worried about that.
 And so neither am I. You are still walking your own path.
 And you’re still delivering the message that Erin will most definitely be Erin.

 Happy Birthday daughter.